d-shap/rucon/README.md

 Configuration can be defined in the deployment descriptors (for example, web.xml, ejb-jar.xml).
 Configuration can be defined in the framework-specific configuration files (for example, Spring's applicationContext.xml).

-Also the possibility to override configuration is mandatory.
+Also, the possibility to override configuration is mandatory.

-RuCon is intended to deal with this problems.
+RuCon is intended to deal with these problems.

 For example, application uses JDBC driver.
 To connect to the database, some configuration is needed.
 This configuration is defined in the *jdbc.properties* file, that is located in the classpath.
-Application is packaged as jar and the *jdbc.properties* file is in this jar.
+Application is packaged as jar, and the *jdbc.properties* file is in this jar.

 The content of the *jdbc.properties* file is the following:
 ```